azerez/devops0405-p3-Automation-CICD/README.md

    Commit the bumped Chart.yaml with message:
    `ci(helm): bump chart to X.Y.Z [skip ci] and push back to main using a GitHub token.

-7. Helm Package (conditional) 📦
+7. Helm Package 📦
    helm package produces helm/dist/flaskapp-<ver>.tgz (archived in Jenkins).

-8. Helm Publish (OCI, conditional) ☸️
+8. Helm Publish-OCI ☸️
    Log in to the Helm registry and push the packaged chart to:
    oci://registry-1.docker.io/erezazu/flaskapp (0.1.x tags accumulate).